Black Widow (Chechnya): Background

-The women took part in hostage taking; women were needed because amongst Islamists it was culturally unacceptable for men to be with female hostages.
+The women took part in hostage taking; women were needed because it was culturally unacceptable amongst Islamists for men to be with female hostages.

 To terrorists, Black Widows are considered less valuable than male terrorists, since male terrorists require formal training, while women terrorists are viewed as expendable.
 In some cases, when opinions do not match between Black Widows and male terrorists, male terrorists detonate bombs strapped onto Black Widows to get rid of them.
 Additionally, women terrorists are strategically appealing because they symbolize opposing their traditional roles of being obedient, also women terrorists arouse less suspicion, which terrorists groups are able to take advantages of.
-Between 1998 and 2001, according to professor Richard Pape of University of Chicago, the average number of deaths caused by a suicide attack is 13 people, while the average deaths caused by suicide attacks from Black Widows is 28, meaning they are twice more deadly than the average suicide bomber.
+Between 1998 and 2001, according to professor Richard Pape of University of Chicago, the average number of deaths caused by a suicide attack is 13 people, while the average deaths caused by suicide attacks from Black Widows is 28, meaning they are twice as deadly as the average suicide bomber.

 There are currently forty-seven Chechen Female bombers that have been confirmed based on twenty five successful bombings.
 These attacks methods include detonating bombs on trucks, cars, usage of explosive devices, or using suicide belts or bags.
 Some have even detonated their bombs on airplanes.

 According to Marc Sagement, who takes part in the Foreign Policy Research Institute's Center for the Study of Terrorism, there is a strong relationship between becoming a Black Widow and having personal connections to terror networks.
 In other words, recruitment of Black Widows usually occurs through friendships or familial relationships.
 Approximately, twenty seven percent of Black Widows were married or had personal connections to terrorists before becoming terrorists themselves.
 Further, Black Widows had similar prior experiences before becoming terrorists.
 These prior experiences include losing close family members that resulted from conflicts with the Russian forces.

 Although Chechen suicide bombers do not have personality disorders prior to becoming terrorists, research shows that they have deep personal trauma, which leads them to embrace terrorist ideologies causing them to join the Black Widows.
 Furthermore, Chechens believe it is ethically correct to take revenge if one's loved one has died.
 Another perspective of how Black Widows form is that after traumatic events, people in general, not just Chechen women, tend to turn to extreme religious views to form a sense of identity and belonging.
 Thus, jihadist ideologies provides this medium for Chechen women who experienced extreme post traumatic experiences thus transforming them into Black Widows.
 Combined with personal trauma, cultural responsibility for social justice, and extreme religious viewpoints to take revenge, these factors mold Chechen women to become Black Widows.